Group-5-Final-Project/Final-Project/README.md

 ![alt_text](https://raw.githubusercontent.com/jess-data/Twitter-2020-Sentiment-Analysis/master/twitter.jpg)

-### CountVectorizer

-`CountVectorizer` is a tool provided by the scikit-learn library in Python.
-It is used to transform a given text into a vector on the basis of the frequency (count) of each word that occurs in the entire text.
-The value of each cell is nothing but the count of the word in that particular text sample.
-Essentially, it builds a vocabulary of known words, and allows new documents to be encoded using that vocabulary.
-The encoded vectors can then be used directly with a machine learning algorithm.

 ### Sentiment Analysis

 `SentimentIntensityAnalyzer` from NLTK was used to complete the sentiment analysis.
 The data was assigned a polarity values of `-1.0`, `0.0`, or `1.0`, and based on this ranking, then given a a label of `Negative`, `Neutral`, or `Positive`.